HeimirDavid/recipe-application/README.md

 * Advanced Avocado, picture from unsplash.
 link: https://unsplash.com/photos/9aOswReDKPo

-The photos used in this site were obtained from ...
 ### Acknowledgements
 *For this project i recived inpiration from a few different projects:*
 * Firstly, the **Task Manager** application that was the mini-project code along from Code Institute.